 If you have any relevant information on this, please reach out to Houston Police.
-Thank you to our partners at the Houston Police Department, Fire Department, and NRG Park for their response and support.
+Thank our Houston Police Department, Fire Department, and NRG Park partners for their response and support.

 “For family members to find their loved ones who may have attended the event, a reunification center was set up at 8686 Kirby Drive near the South Loop at the Wyndham Houston hotel.
 During the hours after the tragedy, a meeting spot staffed by police, firefighters, and counselors was established as an information clearinghouse.

-People from outside the Houston area who have not heard from family or friends that attended the event can call 832-393-2991 or 832-393-2990.
+People outside the Houston area who have not heard from family or friends who attended the event can call 832-393-2991 or 832-393-2990.
 While it was too soon to determine whether the deaths or injuries were caused by criminal activity, Finner said his department would look into any leads.

 Friday, knocking down metal detectors and a security screening area, injuring at least four people.
 It was still unclear whether anyone had been seriously hurt in the previous incident early Saturday morning.